Skip to Content

 Total Units: 36.5 - 40

-9Beginning with the entering class of 2010-11, students must complete a minimum of 300 hours of internship/work experience.
-Students in a paid work experience earn one unit for a minimum of 75 hours.
-Students in an unpaid work experience earn one unit for a minimum of 60 hours.
-Work Experience is repeatable when there is new or expanded learning on the job.
+13All students must complete a minimum of 300 hours (4-5 total units) of work experience.
+Students in a paid work experience earn one unit per 75 hours worked.
+Students in an unpaid work experience earn one unit per 60 hours worked.
+VT 298 may be repeated when there is new or expanded learning on the job.

 Enrollment Eligibility